 According to researchers, there is a specific neural pathway from the eyes to the brain that causes blue light wavelengths to make migraine pain and any other migraine symptoms worse.
 The light wavelength that has the most effect is 480nm.
 So exposure to blue light with a wavelength of 480nm can cause more pain and discomfort, throbbing and even makes the headache spread. ( Study* )

 Blue light, compared to other light colors, has a shorter and stronger wavelength and the receptors in the eyes do not respond well to this particular wavelength.
+You can learn more about how to counter light sensitivity when you have a migraine here.

 Blue light, emitted by electronic devices we use, also can disrupt our sleep patterns at night.
 The flickering blue light, which is emitted from many devices is found, in particular, to cause sleep disruption as well as eye strain.
 This flickering effect in and off itself has been found to trigger migraines and eye problems.
 This combination of eye strain and sleep disruption is what makes blue light problematic to migraine sufferers.